5225225/snapcd/doc/transfer-protocol.md

 Gets a single reflog item from the server.

-If this is the last item, also returns a reflog modify token.

 ## `POST /reflog/append/<token>`

 Appends an item to the reflog using this token.